Visualizing high-dimensional loss landscapes with Hessian directions: Principal curvature in random projections

+where $f_{(\alpha,\beta),k}(t)$ is the $k$-th entry of the output of a neural network with parameters $\theta^*+\alpha\eta+\beta\delta$.
+The operator $\nabla_{(\alpha,\beta)}$ denotes the gradient w.r.t.\ parameters $\alpha,\beta$.
+Recall that Eq.~\eqref{eq:hessian_fim} [and hence Eq.~\eqref{eq:hessian_fim_alpha_beta}] is based on a mean squared loss function.
+One may also use Eq.~\eqref{eq:hessian_fim_cross_entropy} to obtain a connection between the dimension-reduced Hessian and the corresponding cross-entropy FIM.

+Lower-dimensional approximations $H_{\alpha,\beta}$ of the Hessian $H_\theta$ in the original high-dimensional space might be useful in generalized Gauss--Newton algorithms that are based on positive semidefinite and computationally affordable Hessian approximations~\cite{schraudolph2002fast,DBLP:conf/cdc/DiehlM19}.

-where we use Einstein notation in the last equality.
-Because the elements of $\delta,\eta$ are distributed according to a standard normal distribution, the second derivatives associated with the composition $L$ have prefactors that are products of standard normal variables and, hence, can be expressed as sums of chi-squared distributed random variables as in Eq.~\eqref{eq:scalar_product_eta_delta}.
-Elements of $H_{\alpha,\beta}$ are sums of second derivatives in the original space weighted with chi-squared distributed prefactors.
+Because the elements of $\delta,\eta$ arising in $H_{\alpha,\beta}$ are distributed according to a standard normal distribution, the second derivatives of the loss function $L$ in Eq.~\eqref{eq:hessian_2d} have prefactors that are products of standard normal variables and, hence, can be expressed as sums of chi-squared distributed random variables as in Eq.~\eqref{eq:scalar_product_eta_delta}.
+To summarize, elements of $H_{\alpha,\beta}$ are sums of second derivatives of $L$ in the original space weighted with chi-squared distributed prefactors.

 The principal curvatures $\kappa_{\pm}^{\alpha,\beta}$ (\ie, the eigenvalues of $H_{\alpha,\beta}$) are

 where $A=(H_\theta)_{ij}\eta^i \eta^j $, $B=(H_\theta)_{ij} \eta^i \delta^j$, and $C=(H_\theta)_{ij} \delta^i \delta^j $.
 To the best of our knowledge, a closed, analytic expression for the distribution of the quantities $A,B,C$ is not yet known~\cite{davies1980algorithm,laurent2000adaptive,bausch2013efficient,chen2019numerical}.